 A lot of business owners are put off buying business insurance for many reasons.
 A lot of these center around myths about business insurance.
-We have organized five myths about business insurance that are regularly asked by business owners.
+We have organized a few myths about business insurance that are regularly asked by business owners.

 Myth 1: My business is incorporated and the corporate format protects me from liability.